Faizan272/Linear-Model-Simulator/README.md

 The graphing webpage allows users to select the columns they want to plot and choose from a variety of graph types.

+# Usage
+Make a pages folder in same location as Linear_Model_Simulator.py.
+Inside it put 2_Correlation Checker.py and 3_Graph Generator.py.
+To run the application run the following command in python console

+streamlit run Linear_Model_Simulator.py